-Interviews had the following structure.
-First, interviewees presented themselves for the record.
+Interviews had the following structure: First, interviewees presented themselves for the record.
 Second, interviewers briefly described the project's purpose and theoretical background.
 Third, interviewers encouraged interviewees to reflect freely on our general research question, on the fruitfulness of the two-level game logic for understanding international climate negotiations, and on possible explanations of why the United States did not become a party to Kyoto.
 Explanations offered in this part of the interviews invariably drew on some aspect(s) of our three explanations (typically explanations 1 or 3).
-Fourth, interviewers read aloud and verbatim our three potential explanations and encouraged the interviewees to comment on each of them.
+Fourth, interviewers read verbatim our three potential explanations and encouraged the interviewees to comment on each of them.
 Finally, interviewers asked whether the interviewees considered some other explanation to be more plausible than the explanations mentioned by interviewers.
 No interviewee offered more than the rudiments of an alternative explanation.
-However, it is probably fair to say that the US interviewees on balance were more critical towards our three explanations than were the Europeans.
+However, it is probably fair to say that the US interviewees on balance were more critical towards our three explanations than the Europeans were.

 We offered each interviewee the opportunity to screen citations included from their interview.
 We also asked for permission to mention the interviewee's name and affiliation.
-In the text, we refer to German interviewees as GE1, GE2, and so on, Norwegian interviewees as NO1, NO2, and so on, and US interviewees as US1, US2, and so on.
-The Appendix lists the names and affiliations of those interviewees who permitted such listing.
-The numbering used in the text does not follow the alphabetical order of the interviewees' last names used in the Appendix.
+In the text, we refer to German interviewees as GE1, GE2, etc., Norwegian interviewees as NO1, NO2, etc., and US interviewees as US1, US2, etc. The appendix lists the names and affiliations of those interviewees who permitted such listing.
+The numbering used in the text does not follow the alphabetical order of the interviewees' last names used in the appendix.

-Explanation 1: Underestimating the Senate's resolve
+6. Explanation 1: Underestimating the Senate's Resolve

 Numerous interviewees said explanation 1 had some merit, mentioning at least five points supporting it.

 First, European delegations generally considered passage through the Senate to be the US administration's problem, and saw no need to remind the US delegation that US ratification required a two-thirds majority.
 According to NO2, 'the US delegation's backing at home was not a big issue in Kyoto'.
 NO2 further said that the Europeans had 'read about and heard of the Byrd-Hagel resolution', but believed that 'Clinton and Gore had enough political experience to know what it would take to achieve ratification'.
+Similarly, GE2 said explanation 1 was 'correct in that the delegations believed that what they agreed on in Kyoto could be ratified in the United States'.

 Second, the European delegations had limited knowledge about the US political system and ratification process at the time.
-According to GE1, the general opinion among Europeans was that:
+According to GE1, the general opinion among Europeans was that

-the Clinton administration was strong enough to push the agreement through the Senate.
-People said that the US president is so powerful that if he really wants, he can override the Senate's decision.
-So most delegations overestimated the power of the US president.
+The Clinton administration was strong enough to push the agreement through the Senate.
+People said that the US President is so powerful that if he really wants, he can override the Senate's decision.
+So most delegations overestimated the power of the US President.

 Third, perhaps the Clinton-Gore administration initially did not realize the full implications of Byrd-Hagel.
-For instance, US2 emphasized that:
+For instance, US2 emphasized that